How and Why Integrate Zoom Video Conferencing SDK in Your Website or App

 Set Up a Developer Account

 Following payment, Zoom’s website will lead you to create a developer account.
-Note that if you already have an existing developer account, you cannot use it with the Video SDK and will require separate credentials.
+Note that if you already have an existing developer account, you cannot use it with the Video SDK, which will require separate credentials.

 How can you set up a developer account in the Zoom Video SDK?
 Look at the following few steps: